Ed-Whyatt/ucd-resume/README.md

 ### Design

 -  ### Colour Scheme

--   The main colors are
+      -   The main three main colors are grey, purple, gray and blue.

 -   #### Typography

--   The main fonts on this site are Roboto and Exo
+     -   The main fonts on this site are Roboto and Exo with a fall back font of sans-serif.

 -   #### Imagery

      -   Imagery is important.
 The only image used will be a portrate photo.

 ## Features